bullet-db/bullet-db.github.io/docs/ws/api.md

 | >          | Greater than any value in values |
 | RLIKE      | Matches using [Java Regex notation](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html), any Regex value in values |

-These operators are all typed based on the type of the left hand side from the Bullet record.
+Note: These operators are all typed based on the type of the __left hand side__ from the Bullet record.
 If the elements on the right hand side cannot be casted to the types on the LHS, those items will be ignored for the comparison.

 The format for a Relational filter is: